 The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's fellows.
 There may be additional members of the Clinical Competency Committee.

-V.A.3.b) The Clinical Competency Committee must: V.A.J.D) The Chilical Competency Committee must.
+V.A.3.b) The Clinical Competency Committee must:

 V.A.3.b).(1) review all fellow evaluations at least semi-annually;